How Listerine Reframed a Problem and watched their profits soar

 I've often talked about mining your customer reviews - look for common words that describe the challenges they are facing and identify the underlying impact of the problem.

-And if you don’t have customer reviews take a peek at your competitor’s reviews.
-Study both the positive to see what works and analyse negative ones to avoid repeating mistakes.
+If you don’t have customer reviews, take a peek at your competitor’s reviews.
+Study the positive to see what works and analyse the negative ones to avoid repeating mistakes.

 Agitate: Agitate is crafting specific stories that resonate with your customers so they can see themselves in your message.